 Gillespie Foundation 2020 Report

-In 2017 the Gillespie Foundation funded a Partners in Population and Development’s book titled, “Ageing: Learning from the Global South,” which included chapters on China, Ghana, Kenya, Mexico, Nigeria, South Africa and Vietnam.
+The Gillespie Foundation funded a Partners in Population and Development book titled, “Ageing: Learning from the Global South,” which included chapters on China, Ghana, Kenya, Mexico, Nigeria, South Africa and Vietnam.
 The book was released at the annual PPD meeting in Senegal.
 The Gillespie Foundation funded the PPD book, “Population Trends and Policy Options in Selected Developing Countries,” with chapters focused on population stabilization for Bangladesh, Ghana, Kenya, Bihar (India), Mali, Nigeria, Senegal, Uganda and Zimbabwe, is being updated.
 Currently additional reports are on the website from Tanzania, the Democratic Republic of Congo, Egypt, Ethiopia, Uttar Pradesh (India), Madagascar, Pakistan, Philippines, and Yemen.
 We are in the process of editing the report from Cameroon.
 Both PPD books and updated reports are available upon request.
 Constructive comments and recommendations have been received from Toshiko Kaneda of the PPB, Joe Speidel of the Bixby Center for Global Reproductive Health at the University of California at San Francisco, as well as consultants and population centers in Asia and Africa.

 The Gillespie Foundation and Population Communication’s overhead and projects are funded by income from real estate holdings owned by the Gillespie Family.
 An endowment has been established to update the population reports and projections.